wooshdude/neodrew/README.md

 This repository is open source.
 Feel free to contribute or fork it.

 ## Dependencies
-If you intend to use these dependencies, or wish to add your own, I recommend that you a virtual environment.
-I'll leave a quick tutorial for linux users [here](#how-to-use-a-python-virtual-environment).

 #### Discord.py V2.0
 `pip install -U git+https://github.com/Rapptz/discord.py`